defencedigital/moduk-service-manual/src/service-assessments/what-to-expect/index.md

 Your team will be asked different questions depending on the phase you are in.

-In an alpha assessment, your service designer might be asked how you know you’ve got the scope of the service right.
-In a live assessment, your performance analyst might be asked how you’re using data to improve your service?

 You can check example questions for:

 - [an alpha assessment](/service-assessments/what-to-expect/questions-in-an-alpha-assessment)